jspaaks/quinn/1120411/README.md

-# exercise 4.11 numerical integration with rectangle rule
+# exercise 4.11 approximation of pi using rectangle rule

 ## Requirements